 I am not just me any more; I am 39.

-Civilised people frown on racism, we’re cracking down on body-shaming and sexism… well, we’re working on it.
-Ageism, however, is rife and even though I feel I have a long way to go before I’m actually officially old, I experience it most days.
+There are much more noxious forms of bigotry to contend with, but ageism still hurts, and even though I feel I have a long way to go before I’m actually officially old, I experience it most days.
 I seem to spend many conversations with younger people stealthily apologising for no longer being one of them.
 And of course I still want to carry on doing things I like doing: going to bars and parties and shopping and the gym.
 Being visible.
 Alive.

 Sometimes the oppressive stare and bewilderment of younger people – guys especially, of course – makes me feel uncomfortable.
 My face, with greying hair atop, no longer fits, and that makes me feel sad.